-In June 2022, our shareholders, following the approval of the Compensation Committee and the Board, approved Mr. Erez Nachtomy's amended terms of office as Acting Chief Executive Officer.
-Pursuant to the amended employment terms, Mr. Nachtomy is entitled, inter alia, to a service fee in the sum of NIS 93,600 commencing on June 29, 2022, and upon meeting the terms set forth in Section 9 to the company's Compensation Policy (Special Cash Bonus) shall be entitled to a bonus equivalent to three monthly fees, provided, however, that said bonus shall be received only once in one given year and further provided that the accumulated amount of the annual cash bonus for the CEO and the special cash bonus will not exceed twelve (12) times the CEO monthly fee in one given year.
+In June 2022, our shareholders, following the approval of the Compensation Command the Board, approved Mr. Erez Nachtomy's amended terms of office as Acting Chief Executive Officer.
+Pursuant to the amended employment terms, Mr. Nachtomy was entitled, inter alia, to a service fee in the amount of NIS 93,600 commencing on June 29, 2022, and upon meeting the terms set forth in Section 9 to the company's Compensation Policy (Special Cash Bonus) a bonus equivalent to three monthly fees, provided, however, that said bonus could be received only once in one given year and further provided that the accumulated amount of the annual cash bonus for the CEO and the special cash bonus could not exceed twelve (12) times the CEO monthly fee in one given year.